 If you live in Calgary, you’ll know that the economy has had a really bad downturn — the worst in 30 years.
 This is due in large part to oil prices being at an all time low.
-Thankfully, the Alberta economy is expected to turn around in 2017, but you may still be looking for ways to save money on heating.
+Thankfully, the Alberta economy is expected to turn around, but you may still be looking for ways to save money on heating.

 You should also bear in mind that natural gas prices – also at a historical low – could go up.

 Whatever the reason, more and more people are looking for ways to save money.
 Getting a high-efficiency furnace can be an excellent way to keep costs down.

 You can save a great deal of money on your heating bills by upgrading to new furnace.
 This is particularly true if you have a larger home to heat.
 The larger the house, the more money you can save by using less heat.

 - Some estimates suggest that, with a high-efficiency furnace, you can reduce your home gas bill by up to 35 to 45 percent.
 Also take future gas prices into account.
 If gas prices skyrocket, you’ll save even more throughout the life of your new furnace.